RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab06/README.md

     ![15-homepage-devportal.png](images/15-homepage-devportal.png)

 1. Change all the code **Echo** references in the homepage code for **Office Locations**.

-1. Update the API call examples to reflect your real Fuse API calls.

-    *Use your 3scale's production base url and add your defined methods.
-Dont worry if you don't have the "real" output, it won't affect the rest of the lab.
-You can also copy and paste the [example](https://raw.githubusercontent.com/RedHatWorkshops/dayinthelife-integration/master/docs/labs/citizen-integrator-track/lab06/support/homepage.example) we prepared for you*.

 1. Click the **Publish** button.